ifm/documentation/Firmware/ReleaseNotes/FW_1.0.x/FW_1.0.x_Release_Notes.md

 * Downgrading to older firmware versions not possible!
 * The IPv4 discovery feature for discovering the device in complex networks is not working
 * The framerate of the 2D RGB image stream can not be configured: A parameter change via the JSON interface has no effect on the acquisition framerate.
-* Non supported camera heads, e.g. O3R prototype heads: start with a `M0xxxx`, cause boot-up issues and may result in a non-functional state.
+* Non supported camera heads, for example O3R prototype heads: start with a `M0xxxx`, cause boot-up issues and may result in a non-functional state.
 * Algo debug recording:
-  * Algo debug recording (receiving) may not be functional on customer PCs, e.g. laptops, with high loads / low processing power and result in missed information.
+  * Algo-debug recording (receiving) may not be functional on customer PCs, for example laptops, with high loads / low processing power and result in missed information.
 * Configuring multiple applications at once can result in configuration times larger than the ifm3d API default timeout.
 A `importlib._bootstrap.Error: Lib: XMLRPC Timeout - can you 'ping' the system` error will be shown.
 * If no network connection can be established within 2 min during boot-up, following O3R system services such as imager streams may not be functional until rebooted.
-* Native data chunk type availability: AMPLITUDE_COMPRESSED buffer_id does not return valid dat.
+* Native data chunk type availability: AMPLITUDE_COMPRESSED `buffer_id` does not return valid data.
 Please use NORM_AMPLITUDE_IMAGE instead.
 * Slow receiver connections slow down the embedded O3R system: internally frames are not discarded as intended, but the system gets slowed down.
 * Repeated mechanical disconnects of Ethernet cables can result in refused data connections by the embedded devices.
 * Manually set date and time are not persistent over reboots.